AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Input.md

 - [x] Fn-Left/Right = Home/End — works.
 - [x] PrnScr — works, not used in system.
   - Remapped to RightCmd.
-  - Optionally it can be remapped to high F key, e.g. F20, and used to take screenshots.
+  - Optionally it can be remapped to high F key, e.g. F20, and used to take screenshots or whatever.
 - [x] Ctrl-Ins — for *some* reason works as power button?
   - Actually this is correct behaviour.
 Insert doubles as Media Eject key, which is used in a bunch of [default Apple shortcuts](https://support.apple.com/en-us/HT201236) for sleep/reboot/power.
 Might be unexpected to user — e.g. Ctrl-Cmd-Insert will cause reboot.
   - One option (provided but commented out in SSDT-KEYMAP) is to remap it to Numpad Ins.